-- Soak the mushrooms and bean thread in water for 30 minutes.
+Soak the mushrooms and bean thread in water for at least 30 minutes.

-- Use a food processor to coarsely mince the mushrooms, shredded carrots, onion, green onion, and jicama.
+Use a food processor to coarsely mince the mushrooms, shredded carrots, onion, and green onion.

-- Wrap the eggrolls.
+Wrap the egg rolls.
 How do you wrap an eggroll, you ask?
 We’ve got you!
-See the video below for more guidance.
+Watch the video below for more guidance: https://youtu.be/NNUW38SilOo